paser-group/continuous-secsoft/fall2024/workshops/w8-events/instruct.md

 ### In-class Hands-on Experience

-- Go to announcements on CANVAS.
-See the announcement on `Workshop 8`
 - Create a GitHub account if you haven't yet
 - Install CPPCheck on your computer
 - Clone the `FastJM` repository on your computer